liuchunchi/draft-liu-acme-rats/draft-ietf-acme-rats.md

 "attestClaimsHint": ["hwmodel", "swversion", "submods", "manifests",],
 ~~~

-meaning that it is interesting in the type of device and what software is running on it.
+meaning that it is interested in the type of device and what software is running on it.
 This field is called a "hint" because the ACME Client might not be capable of obtaining remote attestation evidence, endorsements, or attestation results that directly map to these claims.
-Servers SHOULD NOT we written to expect exactly these claims back.
+Servers SHOULD NOT be written to expect exactly these claims back.
 This mechanism does not remove the need for vendors to perform interop testing against CAs.

 EDNOTE: is the attestClaimsHint actually adding anything useful on top of the identifier values of "measured-boot", "hsm", "passkey", etc?